FrankLIKE/DWinProgramming/readme.txt

     - Build all the samples by running: build.exe

-    *Note*: To build via GDC you need to install Perl, copy gdmd.bat to the \bin\ folder of GDC, and then run:
+    *Note*: To build via GDC you need to have Perl installed, then copy _gdmd.bat to the \bin\ folder of GDC and rename it to gdmd.bat, and then run:
         build.exe GDC

     - To build only a single example, CD to its directory and run: